lagrangedao/docs/token.md

 Testnet: SepoliaETH

 Lagrange Testnet Token (LAG) is used on langrage testnet.
 The first time it is deployed is during the Mars Testnet.
-LAG testnet token does not has value and can get it from the faucet.
+LAG testnet token does not have value and can get it from the faucet.

 #### Swan Testnet&#x20;